 Every Indian state has its share of Pickles, Chutneys, and Podis (Dry Powders); none more so than Andhra Pradesh which is famous for them.
-Today I am introducing you to Nuvvula Podi; a favourite from the Vizag-Vizianagaram of Andhra Pradesh.
+Today I am introducing you to Nuvvula Podi, the roasted sesame powder that is especially popular in the Vizag-Vizianagaram belt of Andhra Pradesh.

 Nuvvula Podi oh-so-simple to make, super delicious, and can be put to a variety of uses.

 - Add 1 tbsp of the Podi and 1/2 tsp Sesame Oil to 1 cup of hot steamed rice.
 Mix well and savour by itself or with Vankaya Perugu Pachadi, Vankaya Pachi Pulusu, Mammidikaya Pappu, or Majjiga Pulusu on the side.

 - Use it like we do in Andhra to flavour stir-fries like Beerakaya Kura (Andhra Style Ridge Gourd Curry)

 - Add it to Nimmakaya Pulihora to Tamarind Rice (Nuvvula Chintapandu Pulihora) to amp up the flavour quotient.

 Using this roasted sesame powder in your diet helps you build bone strength, manage conditions like arthritis, inflammation, and high-cholesterol.